Railway Mania: Results

 Unlike some stock market bubbles, there was a net tangible result from all the investment: a vast expansion of the British railway system, though perhaps at an inflated cost.
 Amongst the high number of impractical, overambitious and downright fraudulent schemes promoted during the mania were a good number of practical trunk routes (most notably the initial part of the Great Northern Railway and the trans-Pennine Woodhead route) and important freight lines (such as large parts of what would become the North Eastern Railway).
 These projects all required vast amounts of capital, all of which had to be raised from private enterprise.
 The speculative frenzy of the mania made people much more willing to invest the large sums required for railway construction than they had been previously or would be in later years.
 Even many of the routes that failed when the mania collapsed became viable (if not lucrative) when each was in the hands of the larger company that had purchased it.
 A total of 6220 mi of railway line were built as a result of projects authorised between 1844 and 1846—by comparison, the total route mileage of the modern UK railway network is around 11000 mi.

 Comparisons

 Railway and Canal Mania can be compared with a similar mania in the 1990s in the stock of telecom companies.
 The telecom mania resulted in the installation and deployment of a vast amount of fibre-optic telecommunications infrastructure, spurred on from the realisation that the same railway rights-of-way could make affordable conduits for fibre optics.
 Yet another boom occurred in the period 1995–2000, during the development of the Internet, when many companies were established to promote new services on the growing network.
 The dot-com bubble collapsed in 2000, and the much more extensive telecoms bubble in 2002 with the bankruptcies of Enron, WorldCom, Global Crossing and QWest, although some platform companies such as Google and Amazon grew and prospered, diversifying into backbone fibre networks and cloud computing services.

+In 2025, comparisons were made to investment in artificial intelligence, with parallels being drawn between railways and AI data centres, though the level of economic concentration was greater in railways due to the less-developed market of the time.